 Burned numbers include numbers that are blocked as spam, block listed on social media, and numbers with a bad reputation identified in STIR/SHAKEN analytics.
 The “burned” numbers carry a history that may make them unsuitable for reuse by another customer.
 These issues exist today and are not specific to Thousands-Block Pooling.
 Should “burned” numbers be part of the contamination level?

 In paragraph 66 of Telecom Regulatory Policy CRTC 2024-26, the Commission asked the CSCN whether and how to curtail or prohibit the one and done approach in the case of IoT and other services.
 The CSCN have determined that this question has no relevance to Thousands-Block Pooling.
+Refer to paragraph 51 report for measure to better manage numbering resources.

 Changes to snap-back

 Modifications to NPAC must be completed to accommodate thousand block pooling in the Canadian Region.
-The CLNPC Board have approved turning on the 2017 Neustar Functional Requirement Specification (FRS) for Thousand Block Pooling.
+The CLNPC Board have approved turning on the 2017 Neustar Functional Requirement Specification (FRS) for Thousands-Block Pooling.
 This implementation will also include any updates made to the Canadian NPAC since that time.
 The implementation of Neustar’s 2017 FRS will occur in early 2025, giving service providers ample time to test their LSMS updates and SCP functionality.
+CSCN will require further changes to the NPAC to bring it up to the current US standards (2024 iconectiv FRS) for thousands-block pooling.

 Prior to the Thousands-Block Pooling implementation, all Service Providers must update their LSMS to support receipt of Thousands-Block record information from NPAC.
 Testing LSMSs must be completed prior to the TBP implementation to ensure proper configuration to Receive and Process Thousands-Block records.
 Testing can be coordinated with the CLNPC & Neustar.